JimDesu/basis-lang/spec.md

 The subsumption rule is one-directional: child to parent, never the reverse.
 A value of a parent type does not implicitly become a child value.
 Constructing a child value from a parent value requires an explicit constructor invocation (&sect;3.9), which the typechecker recognizes as a deliberate cross-type movement.

-A separate buffer-backed subsumption rule applies to unions: the **union $\to$ candidate-or-parent byte-reinterpretation** rule (&sect;5.7) admits a union value into any buffer-backed slot whose type is on the parent chain of *at least one* of the union's declared candidates.
+A separate buffer-backed subsumption rule applies to unions: the **union → candidate-or-parent byte-reinterpretation** rule (&sect;5.7) admits a union value into any buffer-backed slot whose type is on the parent chain of *at least one* of the union's declared candidates.
 This rule is given its own subsection because it differs from the parent-chain subsumption rule in two important respects: it is existential across the candidate set, not universal; and it is **not Liskov-preserving**, since the bytes' meaning depends on which candidate is currently active in the union &mdash; a property the language does not track.

 The narrowness of the implicit-conversion story across buffer-backed types is a deliberate design commitment.
 Implicit conversions are a routine source of reasoning errors in languages that admit them.
 The parent-chain rule is the minimum that makes refinement-style domain hierarchies usable; the union byte-reinterpretation rule is the buffer-backed-side answer to the discriminated-overlay question that variants answer differently (&sect;5.12).
 Every other type-crossing &mdash; record to record, sibling domain to sibling domain, anything to or from a non-buffer type &mdash; is explicit, requiring a constructor invocation, an interpretive cast against a union, or the dynamic-narrowing operator `-<` (&sect;7.14).